Mohammad Toaha

-Mohammad Toaha (2 January 1922 – 29 November 1987) was a language activist of the 1952 language movement and a prominent left-wing politician from Bangladesh.
+Mohammad Toaha (মোহাম্মদ তোয়াহা; 2 January 1922 – 29 November 1987) was a language activist of the Bengali language movement and a prominent left-wing politician from Bangladesh.

 Early life and education

 Toaha was born on 2 January 1922 at Hajirhat village in Ramgati of Lakshmipur District.
 He finished his matriculation under Calcutta University in 1939.
 Later he received his MA in political science in 1948.

 Political career

 Toaha participated as an activist in Sylhet Referendum under Abdul Hamid Khan Bhashani in 1946.
 In 1947 he launched the East Pakistan Students Federation, the earliest left-wing student organisation in East Bengal.
 He was associated with the floating of Awami Muslim League in 1949.

 Bengali Language Movement

 Toaha was first active during the initial stages of the Bengali language movement.
 On 11 March 1948, when a team led by Toaha went to Secretariat to give Khawaja Nazimuddin a memorandum, police arrested him.
 Later he was tortured by them and had to spend a week in the hospital for recovery.
 As one of the leaders of the Rashtrabhasha Shangram Committee (State Language Committee of Action), Toaha was used to take part in all the meeting with the government.
 He was also the VP of the Fazlul Haque Hall of Dhaka University.
 When Muhammad Ali Jinnah went there, Toaha submitted a memorandum to him about their language demand.
 He was also vocal at the government's attempt to write Bengali in Arabic script.
 He was the correspondent of Jubo League at Shorbodolio Kendrio Rashtrabhasha Kormoporishod (All-party Central Language Committee of Action).
 Later part of 1952, he was arrested for attachments in student politics.